chrisrzhou/surveyless/README.md

 Figure out a way to handle triggers (e.g. answering a certain value in one question triggers displaying/hiding another question).
 Figure out a way to store metadata or macros (e.g. parametrizing a question based on some input provided)

+## TODO: Draft mode

+- Navbar (surveymode, previewmode, question scroll-links)
+- Edit/Create questions in draft mode
+- Create choice_sets
+- testmode (prepopulate data for various question types and preview, run validators)
+- save and load from localstorage
+- clear localstorage ('reset')
+- save redux state to `survey.json` after validators pass
+- hookup and merge PR when changes are 'committed' on UI.
+- Find a way to set up and define panel (to measure participation rate or provide filterable dimensions in Results view)

+## TODO: Survey mode

+- next/back page
+- submit survey
+- save and load from localstorage
+- clear localstorage ('reset')
+- save redux state to `survey.json` after validators pass
+- hookup and merge PR when changes are 'committed' on UI.

+## TODO: Landing page

+- correctly reads state from `survey.json` to render correct survey info (e.g link to survey or a 'survey closed/pending' message)

+## TODO: Results page

+- After `responses.json` is merged, render presentation/dashboard of results based on question types.

 ## Challenges

 - Auto save using browser history.
 We don't have a server to handle saves, so we want to think how to avoid people losing their work.